mohitpai/journey-optimizer.en/help/using/building-journeys/journey.md

 Read more in [this section](using-the-journey-designer.md).

-As an data engineer, steps to configure your journeys, including Data Sources, Events and Actions are detailed in [this section](../configuration/about-data-sources-events-actions.md).
+As a data engineer, steps to configure your journeys, including Data Sources, Events and Actions are detailed in [this section](../configuration/about-data-sources-events-actions.md).

 ## Use cases{#uc-journey}